Grade 11 Summer Reading List

 Reading/Writing Requirements: Summer reading is worth up to 10% of your first-quarter grade.
 Read the book closely and be prepared for an assessment during the first week of school in September.

-- CP 1 and CP 2 students choose one book from the list below.
+CP students choose one book from the list below.

-EXTRA CREDIT: You may earn extra credit by reading a second book from this list and keeping a journal using the summer reading journal assignment.
-(The journal assignment is handed out in the spring and is also available on the FHS website.)Benioff, David: City of Thieves (by the director of “Game of Thrones”)
+EXTRA CREDIT for CP students: You may earn extra credit by reading a second book from this list and keeping a journal using the summer reading journal assignment.

 Leningrad, Russia: WWII: two teenage boys thrown in prison.
 Lev Beniov is caught looting a German’s paratrooper’s corpse.
 Even though the punishment is execution, Colonel Grechko instead sends him on a mission.
 He is paired with Kolya, a Russian army deserter, and “they set off on a journey that takes them through a series of nightmarish war zones, populated by cannibals, prostitutes, starving children, and demonic Nazi chess enthusiasts.”(The New Yorker)